 If you are denied traditional life insurance coverage because you have a severe case of type 1 diabetes, there are other ways to get the financial protection you need for your loved ones.

 Some employers offer group life insurance as an employee benefit.
-This isn’t an option available to everyone, and it’s not the same as purchasing private life insurance because it is based on your employment status.
+Your coverage depends on your employment status.
 Your employer pays most or all of the premium costs, so if you lose your job or switch companies, you’ll no longer be insured.

 Group life insurance offered by employers does not typically require traditional underwriting, so it’s available even if you have pre-existing conditions like type 1 diabetes.
-Group life insurance won’t have enough coverage to fully protect your family if something happens, but it’s better than having no coverage at all, so we recommend taking advantage of this perk if it’s available.
+Employer sponsored life insurance policies don’t provide enough coverage to fully protect your family if you die, but it’s better than having no coverage at all, so we recommend taking advantage of this perk if it’s available.

-If you have type 1 diabetes and it is well-managed, you can get approved for life insurance coverage.
-But if you have a more severe case or have other health complications as a result of your type 1 diabetes, you may be declined for traditional life insurance.
+If you have type 1 diabetes and it is well-managed, you can get approved for life insurance coverage by some insurers.
+But if you have a more severe case or have other health complications due to your type 1 diabetes, you may be declined for traditional life insurance.

-Term life insurance and permanent life insurance policies (including whole life insurance) are available to type 1 diabetics.
+Term life insurance and permanent life insurance policies are available to type 1 diabetics.
 If you don’t get approved due to the severity of your condition, final expense life insurance and group life insurance are other options available.

 Insurance companies base premium rates on several factors, including health.
-Type 1 diabetes is considered a serious chronic medical condition, so you’ll pay more than someone who doesn’t have diabetes.
+Type 1 diabetes is considered a serious chronic medical condition, so you’ll pay more than someone who has type 2 diabetes or doesn’t have diabetes at all.